Knowing how cheap the stock market currently is can help us to simplify our investing decision.

 Since it is difficult to get the past daily PE ratios of the index, the PE ratios of SPDR STI ETF (SGX: ES3) can be used as a proxy.
 The SPDR STI ETF is an exchange-traded fund (ETF) that replicates the performance of the STI.

-As of 15 December 2017, the SPDR STI ETF had a PE ratio of 11.14.
+As at 15 January 2018, the SPDR STI ETF had a PE ratio of 11.6.
 Here are some of the other important PE ratios that we need:

 Based on the data above, it is realistic to say that stocks in Singapore are cheaper than average now.